rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 interesting technology hub called `HUB387`_.
 Nobody there heard about a hackerspace, so I changed the wiki entry to reflect that.
-Because I was already there and had no other plans, I rented a desk at the `NEST71`_ coworking space for 10€ and spent some time working on this blog post.
+Because I was already there and had no other plans, I rented a desk at the `NEST71`_ coworking space for €10 and spent some time working on this blog post.

 In the evening there was a party at Czesiek's house and I had the pleasure to meet more of the OCCRP crew and other interesting people.
-I enjoyed the fact, that we consisted of people from 7 different nations (Polish, French, Bosnian, Mexican, American, British and Swiss)!
+I enjoyed the fact that our group consisted of people from 7 different nations (Polish, French, Bosnian, Mexican, American, British and Swiss)!

-Despite of having some slight trouble getting up on Saturday morning, Czesiek and I attended a `protest`_ against violence against LGBT people.
+Despite having some slight trouble getting up on Saturday morning, Czesiek and I attended a `protest`_ against violence towards LGBT people.
 It was a very peaceful and somewhat cheerful event.

 .. figure:: http://static.ba.n1info.com/Picture/112125/jpeg/Sequence-01.Still011.jpg